cyberbotics/webots/docs/discord/technical-questions.md

 ##### yash 07/24/2020 14:47:45
 > if you run your simulation with the standard ros controller, every motor and sensor will get it's own topics.
 You can check these by running 'rostopic list', 'rosnode list' and 'rosservice list'

-`@Luftwaffel`  yes this is what exactly I am doing ....... all the topics and services are already available since I am using the Standard ros controller , But I wanted some similar examples because when the complexity of my code increases I face some issues
+`@Simon Steinmann`  yes this is what exactly I am doing ....... all the topics and services are already available since I am using the Standard ros controller , But I wanted some similar examples because when the complexity of my code increases I face some issues

 No custom made world

-##### Luftwaffel 07/24/2020 14:42:26
+##### Simon Steinmann [Moderator] 07/24/2020 14:42:26
 `@yash` are you using an example world?

 ##### David Mansolino [cyberbotics] 07/24/2020 14:40:34
 I think what `@yash` is looking for is an example of a ros node written in Python that communicates with the default C++ Webots ROS controller.

-##### Luftwaffel 07/24/2020 14:39:50
+##### Simon Steinmann [Moderator] 07/24/2020 14:39:50
 with ros, every node is independant and can run in either python or c++.